 “I don’t have time to consider that method.”

-What I have found is that most subjects are far easier to understand and quicker to learn than they appear, and yet at the same time they are far more complex than expected.
+By the way, I’ve found that while most subjects are far more complex than they first appear, they’re also much quicker to learn than one might expect.
 What really holds people back from learning new subjects is not difficulty or time, but fear and sloth.

 3. Don’t Get Tunnel Vision